Joseph is the Vice President of Customer Success at ClearPoint

 The seven strategy maps below are hypothetical and for educational purposes only—but they can serve as a kind of scorecard template as you work on building your own.

+Naturally, any for-profit financial institution scorecard will list financial objective statements at the top of its strategy map.
 It’s worth noting that even though the departments, divisions, and territories of financial institutions may have different strategies, they should all tie to one common organizational strategy.
 Some organizations have one map for all departments and divisions and others have a separate map for each.

+Manufacturing companies are primarily concerned with operational efficiency—both increasing their output and decreasing production costs.
 Manufacturers also typically place a large emphasis on safety, and so implement many related goals and metrics.
-Innovation is fairly common in manufacturing strategy maps today, but it is not included in the example above.
+Innovation is common in manufacturing strategy maps today, but it is not included in the example above.

 This is a nice example strategy map because it shows that you don’t have to have a perfect Norton Kaplan scorecard; you can be flexible with a map as long as it lays out your organization’s strategy in a clear way.